Saturn91/simpleTextEditorOnline/README.md

 ## <a name="purpose-tag">Purpose</a>

 I just god feed up with some big Company's Text-Editor office app.
-The way text and formats break when you add elements in the wrong location is mind blwoing...
+The way text and formats break when you add elements in the wrong location is mind blowing...
 The Goal of this application is to reduce the often times bloated interface and possibilities you have with your commen Text Editor.

 In this first implementation it is already capable of generating a single Page A4 Letter such as shown bellow:
 <div align="center">